 When deciding between paleo and keto, the big question is which is better for your health.
 How well you can make your meal plan is a big part of the answer to this question.

-A paleo diet of real foods is preferable to “dirty” keto, in which individuals focus primarily on macronutrient ratios and are allowed to eat processed meats rich in industrial oils and artificial sweeteners.
+A paleo diet of real foods is preferable to “dirty” keto, where individuals focus primarily on macronutrient ratios and can eat processed meats rich in industrial oils and artificial sweeteners.

-If you want to get the health benefits of a low-carb diet, keto is probably the best way to do it.
+If you want to get the health benefits of a low-carb diet, keto is probably the best way.
 But you can eat a low-carb paleo diet, but you’ll need to eat more fat to meet your energy needs.
 In this case, you’ll be going keto.

 Things to Consider When Choosing a Keto or Paleo Diet